mozilla-services/heka/docs/source/configuration.rst

 - hostname (string):
-    The hostname to use for the messages, by default this will be the machines qualified hostname.
-This can be set explicitly to ensure its the correct name in the event the machine has multiple interfaces/hostnames.
+    The hostname to use for the messages, by default this will be the machine's qualified hostname.
+This can be set explicitly to ensure it's the correct name in the event the machine has multiple interfaces/hostnames.
 - oldest_duration (string):
-    A duration as appropriate for Go's duration parser.
-Logfiles with a last modified time older than ``older_duration`` ago will not be included for parsing.
+    A time duration string (e.x.
+"2s", "2m", "2h").
+Logfiles with a
+    last modified time older than ``older_duration`` ago will not be included for parsing.
 - journal_directory (string):